Truly-Integrated-Computing/F7-GithubTemplateScripts/README.md

 <!-- LICENSE -->
 ## License

-Private Distribution, Fathom 7 Digitial Studios: 2021.
+Private Distribution, Fathom 7 Digital Studios: 2021.
 See `LICENSE.md` for more information.